How Does Insurance Subrogation Work for Car Accidents

 Can Insurance Subrogation Force Me into a Car Accident Lawsuit?

-If you initially paid a deductible for your medical bills to your health care provider, but later the at-fault driver’s insurance company reimbursed or covered those bills after subrogation, you are typically entitled to reclaim your deductible.
+If you initially paid a deductible for your medical bills to your health care provider, you will typically be allowed to reclaim your deductible.
 When the responsible party’s insurer acknowledges liability and pays for your medical expenses, your own insurance company should refund any deductible you’ve previously paid.
-It’s essential, however, to keep all records and follow up with your insurance provider to ensure you receive this reimbursement.
-If you encounter challenges in getting back your deductible, you can reach out to an attorney for legal advice on how to proceed.
+Be aware that it is essential for you to keep all records and follow up with your insurance provider to ensure you receive this reimbursement.
+If you encounter challenges in getting back your deductible, you may wish to consult with your attorney for legal advice on how to proceed.

 Do All Accident Claims Involve Subrogation?